saeyslab/ViScore/benchmarking/README.md

 * **`sklearn`-like API requirement.**
 Each method used needs to have a model class with a constructor and `.fit_transform` method.
-In other cases, a wrapper is needed (we use custom wrappers for [SQuad-MDS](https://github.com/davnovak/SQuad-MDS) and [SAUCIE](https://github.com/davnovak/SAUCIE)).
+In other cases, a wrapper is needed (we use a custom wrapper for [SQuad-MDS](https://github.com/davnovak/SQuad-MDS) already).
-* **Running time of *k*-NNG construction needs to be tested separately.**
+* **Running time of *k*-NNG construction needs to be measured separately and added where necessary.**
-For this, a lower *k* than our default (1000) will be more representative.
-The reason we pick such a high number is for use with `ViScore.xnpe` in the scoring phase.
 * **Embeddings of unseen points not tested here.**
 We could test the performance of `.fit`ting on a training set and `.transform`ing a test set for methods which allow it as part of the benchmark, but currently we do not.
 * **Hyperparameter optimisation not included.**